 The tentative deal includes an average wage increase of 18.4 percent, a signing bonus, maintenance base job security with no sunset clause, increases in license and crew chief premiums, many contract language improvements and wage increases beyond the amendable date of the contract.

-“I congratulate District 142 and the negotiating committee on a job well done in what was a long and tough negotiations,” said Chief of Staff to the International President Rich Johnsen.
+“I congratulate District 142 and the negotiating committee on a job well done in what was a long and tough negotiations,” said Chief of Staff to the International President Richie Johnsen.
 “This tentative agreement keeps Air Wisconsin mechanic and related workers at the top of the regional sector, right where these hardworking and dedicated workers belong.”

 “I thank the Air Wisconsin mechanic and related members and the negotiating committee for their unity and solidarity during this long and tough process,” said IAM District 142 President Dave Supplee.
 “Our negotiating committee did an outstanding job in the toughest of economic environments, and addressed the concerns of the membership and delivered and industry leading tentative agreement.”